jfmonsa/knowledge_obsidian_vault/Knowledge/DsM - Predicate Logic.md

 ## Domain of Discourse
 + **Domain of discourse**: the entities that can instantiate the variables

-> A theory about a topic, such as set theory, a theory for groups,[[3]](https://en.wikipedia.org/wiki/First-order_logic#cite_note-Tarski53-3) or a formal theory of [arithmetic](https://en.wikipedia.org/wiki/Arithmetic "Arithmetic"), is usually a first-order logic together with a specified [domain of discourse](https://en.wikipedia.org/wiki/Domain_of_discourse "Domain of discourse")
+> A theory about a topic, such as set theory, a theory for groups, or a formal theory of [arithmetic](https://en.wikipedia.org/wiki/Arithmetic "Arithmetic"), is usually a first-order logic together with a specified [domain of discourse](https://en.wikipedia.org/wiki/Domain_of_discourse "Domain of discourse")

 > The domain of discourse _D_ is a ==nonempty set of "objects"== of some kind.
 Intuitively, given an interpretation, a first-order formula becomes a statement about these objects; for example, $\exists x P(x)$ states the existence of some object in _D_ for which the predicate _P_ is true